Hoverzz/clockmantellstime.github.io/README.txt

-To play the city clicker game, go to: https://clockmantellstime.github.io/cool-stuff/city-clicker-0.1.html
+To play the current version of city clicker, go to: https://clockmantellstime.github.io/cool-stuff/city-clicker-0.1.html